dawncast/wagging-trails/src/README.md

 Connection pool started
 ```

-We are currently using the localhost port 8800, but we can change it later after prototyping.
+We will be using _nodemon_ for fast prototyping.
+It restarts the program everytime we update the codebase.
+The deployment for now would also be in localhost port 8800, but we can change it later after prototyping.

 ## Developing Entities